symphonists/subsectionmanager/README.markdown

 **Updating to version 2.0:** Please note that this is major release and that you will have to reset item sorting and included elements manually.

 **Updating to version 3.0:** This version drops update support for old Mediathek fields.

+**Updating to version 3.5:** This version removes support for Subsection Tabs.

 ## Acknowledgement